VET APPROVED

 Ammonia

 Don’t use any ammonia-based products or cleaners.
-Ammonia is actually what makes cat urine so pungent, so if you use any kind of ammonia cleaning products on it, it will likely keep drawing your cat back to the same area.
+Ammonia is one of the reasons why cat urine is so pungent, so if you use any kind of ammonia cleaning product on it, it may keep drawing your cat back to the same area.

 Testing